Nathuram Premi: Establishment of Hindi Granth Karyalay

 In memory of Seth Manikchandra, Premiji established the Manikacandra Jain Granthamālā wherein he published Jain scriptures, for the first time systematically edited by philologists.
 The Manikacandra Jain Granthamālā published over 48 Digambara Jain texts, mostly written in Prakrit, Apabhramśa or Sanskrit.
 He ran the Manikacandra Jain Granthamālā on an honorary basis between 1915 and the 1950s selling all the books at cost price.
 When his health began to fail, it was decided to hand over the series to Bhāratīya Jñānapītha in Varanasi.

 A non-sectarian Jain scholar

-Premiji was non-sectarian in his attitude and shared a good rapport with many Svetambara scholars.
+Premiji was non-sectarian in his attitude and shared a good rapport with many Śvetāmbara scholars.
 Besides many Digambara scriptures, he published and translated many Śvetāmbara scriptures.
 He once remarked to Sukhlalji that he wished that the learned Digambara scholars would give up their sectarian views.
 During those times there used to be heated debate whether Acarya Umāsvāti (Umāsvāmī) belonged to the Śvetāmbara or the Digambara tradition.
 Premiji, although a Digambara himself, went against views of Digambara community and opined that he was neither, but belonged to the Yāpanīya tradition.
 Pt.
 Sukhlal Sanghvi, a Śvetāmbara Jain scholar observed Premiji's non-sectarian attitude: